Blue fescue

 - Is Blue fescue good for the Colorado Front Range?

-- Yes.
-Blue fescue is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Blue fescue is a well-suited groundcover for Colorado's Front Range.

 - How big does Blue fescue get?